TaikiSan21/PAMr/README.md

 ### Versions

+**0.5.7**

+* Rocca whistle calcs minor change - boundary settings for sweeps set to "flat", should reduce number of inflection points

 **0.5.6**

 * minor change to `export_banter` no longer using list names to index and create unique event names